-Figure 10: Group of light curves within SPLAT-VO.
+Figure 11: Group of light curves within SPLAT-VO.
 As we are still using a valid VOTable serialization, our SPLAT-VO client can render the time series data cube for a light curve taken in 4 filters without modification.
 The spectral axis is the 3rd rendered axis and is expressed in colors instead of axis coordinates.
-The axis labels are taken from axis domain metadata referenced by the Time Series Cube DM by a data cube.
-In here we also show that we can describe our metadata by using PARAM elements which our client can understand by parsing UCDs.
-Or, we can describe those by using external data models that the Time Series Cube DM only references.
+The axis labels are taken from axis domain metadata already modeled within Photometry DM

 The fact that the Time Series Cube DM will not know about the details of every domain metadata is crucial as it enables us to describe the metadata with our own parameters if a standard model is not yet available, without the need of including them in Time Series Cube DM.
-After the model is standardized, e.g., STC v2.0, Provenance DM, Probability DM, etc., we just group the needed metadata under a GROUP element and reference it in our Cube axis description, without the need to change the structure of the data model or even the serialization within the rest of the VOTable.
+After the model is standardized, e.g., STC v2.0, Provenance DM, Probability DM, etc., we just need to add new stuff defined within that model without the need to change anything within the serialization defined by Quantity DM or Cube DM.